richardkentng/translate-api/readme.md

 # Next Steps?

-- change the input tag to a textarea tag so that more text can be shown!
+- add keyboard shortcut (meta + enter) to submit translation form!
+- add feature for voice input!
+- add copy/paste button
+- add speaker buttons so that it reads aloud the clicked text!
+- learn how to download JSON file of past translations!
 - ~~allow users to see a history of their translations via localStorage~~
   - ~~limit history to 10 items~~
   - ~~allow users to delete items from translation history!~~
-    - beautify delete button layout with flexbox and a bootstrap icon
+    - ~~beautify delete button layout with flexbox and a bootstrap icon~~
   - allow users to 'clear all' history via drop down menu
 - allow translations between any two languages -- not just english and chinese!
 - limit api requests per user